wizgrav/clubber/README.md

 * 8 - Adaptive low threshold relative to absolute limits
 * 9 - Adaptive high threshold relative to absolute limits

 If a **template** is not specified it defaults is **0123**, the first four measurements from the collection.
-The length of the string | array provided to template defines the size of the resulting vector and the internally used Float32Array.
+The length of the string | array provided as the template defines the size of the resulting vector and the internally used Float32Array.

-Bands also provide exponential smoothing for their output values which is controlled by the **smooth** option.
-This takes a 4 element array of normalized floats as factors for the smoothing of each respective measurement.
+Bands also provide exponential smoothing for the measurements which is controlled by the **smooth** option.
+This takes an element array of normalized floats, same length as the template property, to use as factors for the smoothing of each respective measurement.
 A value of 1 means instant change and as it goes down to 0 it smooths more.

 A negative value for an element activates the snap mode.
-In this mode when the energy rises it gets smoothed by the factor define as the **snap** option which should normally be fast (default is 0.33 which is pretty fast) and when falling, it instead uses the abs(value) as the factor.
+In this mode when the energy rises it gets smoothed by the factor defined as the **snap** option which should normally be fast (default is 0.33 which is pretty fast) and when falling, it instead uses the abs(value) as the factor.
 This comes in handy for eg kicks which you would want to rise fast but slowly fade down, so you would use something like -0.1 or something like that.
 There's a single **snap** factor for all measurements of the object and it can be overriden in the options.

 ```javascript
 var band = clubber.band({ // clubber here is the instantiated object from above